OUR COMMUNITIES

 We invest our time…

-Many of us serve on the boards of charities close to our hearts; The Piper Group, The Wooden Spoon, Tennis Scotland, Project Scotland and Good Morning Service to name but a few.
-We also act as mentors on programmes such as MCR Pathways, are often involved in providing career and CV advice in local schools and help facilitate community initiatives such as Project Present and Back to School.
+Many of us serve on the boards of charities close to our hearts; Columba 1400, The Wooden Spoon, Who Cares?
+Scotland, The Outward Bound Trust and Good Morning Service to name but a few.
+We also act as mentors on programmes such as MCR Pathways, are often involved in providing career and CV advice in local schools and universities, and help facilitate community initiatives such as Project Present and Back to School.
 To help support these activities, each colleague is given two fully paid days a year to invest in the cause most important to them.

 We invest our money...